Christina Gray: Minister of Labour and Minister Responsible for Democratic Renewal

-On February 2, 2016 MLA Gray was appointed to be Minister of Labour and Minister Responsible for Democratic Renewal in Premier Notley's Cabinet.
+On February 2, 2016, Gray was appointed to be Minister of Labour and Minister Responsible for Democratic Renewal in Premier Rachel Notley's Cabinet.

 Official Opposition

-Gray serves as the Official Opposition Critic for Labour and as the Alberta NDP House Leader.
-She currently serves as a member of the Standing Committee on the Alberta Heritage Savings Trust Fund.
+When the NDP was relegated to the opposition benches in 2019, Gray became the Official Opposition Critic for Labour and as the Alberta NDP House Leader.
+She also was a member of the Standing Committee on the Alberta Heritage Savings Trust Fund.